ConsciousK/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adapted design uses pre existing design files for different display types.
+This can create a large amount of space on a server, for example.
+Responsive design does not require multiple design files/code.
+Instead the code is responsive and does not have to load different files for different display sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile First is simply designing a website that would use max-width media queries, and beginning to design the site layout as mobile. desktop first would use min-width media queries, and is designed with a desktop layout first, then mobile design is implimented after.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+font-size 62.5% will normalize the REM units, so that 10 units of rem = 1px.
+If you do not include font-size 62.5% it is hard to make normalized font sizes when designing.

 4. How would you describe preprocessing to someone new to CSS?

+In simple terms i would tell them, preprocessing is more developer friendly as far as reading and writing code. it also opens up many new possibilities for developers with included functionality. in essence, its a must have to learn in my opinion.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is NESTING!!!
+It makes CSS so much easier to read and write for me.
+I love it.
+The hardest concept I have trouble with is parametric mixins.
+I understand the concept but I'm not sure when I would practically use it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.